 Dunja Krcek

 Dunja Krcek is a visual artist based in Vienna, Austria.
-She works with various media like painting, drawing, textiles and installations.
-In her work she visually researches the concepts of atmosphere, relational space, ambience and the felt sense and uses the term collage as a connection for all juxtaposing methods when bringing shapes and materials of different origins together.
+She works with various media such as painting, drawing, textiles and installations.
+In her work she visually investigates the concepts of atmosphere, relational space, environment and felt sensation and uses the term collage as a connection for all methods of juxtaposition when uniting shapes and materials from different origins.

 The remoteness of the place and its location next to one of the longest waterfalls in the world have an inescapable presence and this really affected the artist's stay and work at the residency.